MicrosoftDocs/security/trusted-root-docs/Audit-Requirements.md

 Note 1: If a CA uses an ETSI-based audit, it must perform a **full** audit annually, and Microsoft will not accept surveillance audits.
-Note 2: All ETSI audits statements must be audited against the CA/Browser Forum requirements .
-This must be mentioned in the audit letter. the ACAB'c [https://acab-c.com] has provided guidance that meets the Microsoft requirements.
+Note 2: All ETSI audits statements must be audited against the CA/Browser Forum requirements and compliance to these requirements must be stated in the audit letter.
+The ACAB'c [https://acab-c.com] has provided guidance that meets the Microsoft requirements.

 | | EN 319 411-1: DVCP, OVCP or PTC-BR policies | EN 319 411-1: EVCP policy | EN 319 411-2: QCP-w policy (based on EN 319 411-1, EVCP) | EN 319 411-1: LCP, NCP, NCP+ policies | EN 319 411-2: QCP-n, QCP-n-qscd, QCP-l, QCP-l-qscd policies (based on EN 319 411-1, NCP/NCP+)  |
 | --- | --- | --- | --- | --- | --- |